togethercomputer/OpenDataHub/README.md

 ## How to Contribute?

-You can help us to make OIG better in three ways.
+You can help us to make OpenChatKit better in three ways.

 ### Finding "Bugs"